Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 Blocked experimental designs, and others, such as those where the significance of interactions between conditions is tested, or nested interactions, can be read about in the excellent limma User's Guide, in the section on
 [Single-Channel Experimental
 Designs](https://www.bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf)

 The Guide describes in detail how the design matrix can be formulated in different ways to answer the same question and explains how the different parametrizations affect interpretation of the results.
-The approaches recommended by the limma authors can typically be applied as well to other Bioconductor packages.
+The approaches recommended by the limma authors can typically be applied to other _Bioconductor_ packages as well.

 ### Advanced designs